AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/ancient-blue-dragon-xmm.md

 # [Ancient Blue Dragon](Інструменти ДМ\CLI\bestiary\dragon/ancient-blue-dragon-xmm.md)
 *Source: Monster Manual (2024) p.
 50. Available in the <span title='Systems Reference Document (5.2)'>SRD</span> and the Free Rules (2024)*

 Ancient blue dragons think beyond dominating groups of short-lived servants.
 Instead, they seek to claim their places above other dragons and their world's most powerful inhabitants.
-If world domination seems too tedious or cliché, these dragons might seek to seize control of extraplanar realms, multiworld empires, or forces of reality—like life, storms, or time itself.
+If world domination seems too tedious or cliché, these dragons might seek to seize control of extraplanar realms, multi-world empires, or forces of reality—like life, storms, or time itself.

 ## Blue Dragons